-The role-reversal played a huge part in delivering a scintillating encounter that more than made up for all the mamadas we had to endure to get to the rematch.
-It may not win Fight of the Year honors, but it’s a solid candidate, and easily overshadows the original chapter in terms of sustained action.
-Pretty much every round from the seventh onwards had fans on the edge of their seats, with rounds nine and 12 worthy Round of the Year candidates.
+The role-reversal played a huge part in delivering a scintillating encounter that more than made up for all the mamadas we had to endure to get to Golovkin vs Canelo II, an engrossing and intense battle contested at an extremely high skill level by both warriors.
+It’s clearly a solid candidate for Fight Of The Year, and easily overshadows the original chapter in terms of sustained action.
+Pretty much every round from the seventh onwards had fans on the edge of their seats, with rounds nine and twelve definitely in the running for Round of the Year.
 Featuring plenty of fiery exchanges, minute-by-minute shifts of momentum, and more than a handful of intense, close rounds, Alvarez and Golovkin earned their big, fat paychecks and then some.

 Both warriors have iron chins.

-Yet another reason Canelo vs Golovkin 2 was such a thrilling matchup is that with the violence ratcheted up to eleven, and with both gladiators looking to settle personal scores, both fighters endured what are usually fight-ending power shots with the aplomb of battle-tested warriors.
+Yet another reason Canelo vs Golovkin II was such a thrilling matchup is that with the violence ratcheted up to eleven, and with both gladiators looking to settle personal scores, both fighters endured what are usually fight-ending power shots as if their mandibles were composed of high-grade steel.
 But even after making use of every weapon in their arsenal, neither yielded ground, neither visited the canvas, and both fought to win until the very end.
 It’s the kind of stuff fight fans yearn for every time a so-called megafight is announced; thankfully, this time the megafight lived up to our expectations.
 Any more talk of either one of these guys being afraid of the other—or of anyone else in the vicinity of the middleweight division—is unabashed trolling.

 Canelo fought the fight of his life, but that doesn’t mean he won.